sattyapatil/Likee/README.md

 ## User Guide

-1. After starting application go to the [localhost/docs](http://127.0.0.1:8000/docs)
+1. After starting application go to the [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
-2. We can see all the api documentation there
+2. We can see all the api documentation here
-3. We can test all api endpoints for here
+3. We can test all api endpoints from here